 Griffin Rutgers: Bags and Films and Poly Bag Substrates

 This video is one of a series that we have posted showing the versatility of the Mini Wrap Labeling System.
 Be sure to view the others also.
-This video shows the system applying wrap labels to square glass jars.
+This video shows the system applying wrap labels to metal aerosol cans.
 The Mini Wrap is designed to fill the gap between semi-automatic labeling machines and fully automatic […]